hackshackers/hackshackers-hugo/content/news/2018/09/nigeria-opens-third-group.md

 - Newsletter
 ---

-Welcome back, hacks and hackers! this week we're excited to welcome [Benin City, Nigeria](https://groups.google.com/forum/#!forum/hackshackers-lagos), as the [112th Hacks/Hackers](https://hackshackers.com/groups/) chapter.
+Welcome back, hacks and hackers! this week we're excited to welcome [Benin City, Nigeria](https://groups.google.com/forum/#!forum/hackshackers-lagos), as the [112th Hacks/Hackers](https://hackshackers.com/groups/) group.

 ![img alt text](/content-images/news/2018/Screen%20Shot%202018-08-31%20at%2010.03.46%20AM.png)

-If you're feeling left out and want to start a chapter in your area - or breathe new life into an existing one - feel free to check out t[he guide on our website](https://hackshackers.com/resources/start-a-group/).
+If you're feeling left out and want to start a group in your area - or breathe new life into an existing one - feel free to check out t[he guide on our website](https://hackshackers.com/resources/start-a-group/).

 **Happening this week:**